Household Hazardous Waste

 IMG_20210126_091427

 Some lithium batteries can be flammable.
-Aim to drop batteries to recycle within six months, ensuring they are bagged or taped.
+Recycle them within six months, ensuring they are bagged or taped.
 You can use our locator to find the nearest drop-off site.
 Visit www.call2recycle.ca for more information on safely storing and disposing on your batteries.
+Help keep batteries out of landfills!

 Pharmaceuticals and Drugs